-Tortuguero National Park is arguably one of the most beautiful places in Costa Rica with diverse wildlife, lush nature, wild beaches, and the Carribean culture of local people.
+Tortuguero National Park is arguably one of the most beautiful places in Costa Rica with perse wildlife, lush nature, wild beaches, and the Carribean culture of local people.
 There’s so much to see and do in the area and fortunately, the local community has found a way to tap into the tourism industry to help travelers enjoy the riches of Tortuguero while putting their tourism colones directly into local hands.
 There are many strict regulations in place to protect the vulnerable ecosystem in order to preserve the natural habitat.
 Here’s how to visit Tortuguero National Park responsibility.

 I visited Tortuguero National Park courtesy one of my favorite responsible tour operators, Better Places Travel.
 They work with local experts who source out ethical partners for accommodations, tours, dining, and more.
 This process ensures that every step of the trip is impactful and authentic.
 They arranged for me to stay at the beautiful Laguna Lodge.